Spphire/RM-labeling-tool/README.md

 #### For Armor Plate

+·Press the **F** keys to create a new armor plate on your current position

 ·**Move the center of the screen to the armor plate**, and that the armor can be controled(with green outline)

  Press the **2,3,4,5,6** keys to set the tag of the armor controled(with green outline)